Windows

 Windows - Software - Install Splashtop Business (32-Bit)

-Installs the latest Splashtop Business 32-bit remote access client on Windows endpoints
+Install the Splashtop Business 32-bit remote support client on Windows endpoints with a silent MSI install and registry-based detection

 Worklet Details